Bernard Hogan-Howe: Stops interview to make arrest

 In 2014, Hogan-Howe was taking part in an interview for the BBC when a taxi driver approached and said his passengers were refusing to pay and had stolen some money.
 Hogan-Howe and another police officer jumped into the taxi and chased the suspects.
 One of the suspects was located a short distance away and was arrested by Hogan-Howe.
 This resulted in him having made at least one arrest at every police rank.

 Institutional racism

 In June 2015, Hogan-Howe said there was some justification in claims that the Metropolitan Police is institutionally racist.

 Retirement

 In September 2016, Hogan-Howe announced that he planned to retire in February 2017.
+He was succeeded as Commissioner by Dame Cressida Dick.

 Police Roll of Honour Trust

 In November 2013, the then Sir Bernard Hogan-Howe took up the role of Patron of the national police charity the Police Roll of Honour Trust.
 He joined Sir Stephen House and Sir Hugh Orde as joint patrons.